Learn how to download bank feed transactions in QuickBooks Desktop.

 If you're using QuickBooks Desktop

-- Hover over Bank Feeds and select Banking Center.
+- Select Bank Feeds then select Banking Center.

 - Find your bank and select Download Transactions.
 This opens a browser window to your bank's website.